 I had included some links about computer history on The Best Eleven Websites For Students To Learn About Computers, but some new related links have recently been published.
-So I’ve decided to make this topic its very own list, and expanded it beyond just computers.
+So I’ve decided to make topic its very own list, and expanded it beyond just computers.

 You might also be interested in The Best Sites Where Students Can Learn About Inventions and The Best Sites To Learn About The Internet.